NovaMachina-Mods/ExNihiloSequentia/docs/data_pack.md

     - `mesh`: The mesh required to cause this roll to be considered.
 Must be `string`, `flint`, `iron`, `diamond`, `emerald`, or `netherite`.
 - `input`: The block/type of block that will be consumed by the sieve.
 - `result`: The resulting item.
+- `waterlogged`: The sieve must be placed in water to produce result.
+Either `true` or `false`.
+Optional and enitire tag may be omitted.
+Will default to false.